OctopusDeploy/People/README.md

 - I don't want to try and recall everything I know about someone when salary reviews come around, but I'd rather have it collected as a natural by-product of mentoring a person.
 - I don't want to be the single person responsible for a person’s growth/salary/promotion in Octopus, I want it to be collaborative.
 - I want decisions for a person’s growth/salary/promotion in Octopus to be based on their proven growth over time, not just a because they did the right things for one month a year.

+## Background, Purpose, and Attribution

+The concept is drawn from [work Michael Noonan did at Readify in 2015](https://github.com/Readify/madskillz), but written specifically for Octopus.

+> In 2014 at Readify (a software consultancy) we had a very "human resources" approach to ~~resources~~ people.
+Processes were written in language nobody really understood and couldn't apply to their daily life or personal growth.
+We were expected to recommend or exclude people for promotion based on our best memory of their performance during the entire year, often based on third-hand information.
+Personal interaction and mentoring was inconsistent.
+>
+> After one of these experiences in 2015 I set out to reimagine the whole situation from my own point of view:
+>
+>- I want to provide a simple breakdown of what I value most about the people I work with in the hope that most of us agree.
+>- I want this to read as a either a narrative or as a reference.
+>- I want to use language that promotes personal ownership.
+>- I want to use language people can identify with: more human than human resources.
+>- I want people to be inspired to grow personally just by reading through this.
+>- I want people to feel like this is achievable.
+>- I want this to be helpful for personal and team retrospectives.
+>- I want this to help when recommending people for hire, promotion, and recognition.
+>- I want people to collaborate on this as a living statement: it's maintained by the very people it affects.
+>
+>We adopted the approach in Queensland first, followed quickly by all of the state branches in Readify, and has become a routine part of the fabric of the company.

+## Contributions

+This is a living document, maintained by the very people it affects.
+You should raise issues and pull requests.
+Pull requests will be accepted by a peer, once it has reached reasonable consensus amongs the people affected by the change.